Vroom vroom, motherfucker.

 - Serenity (Crafted) - +1 all skills, decent health/resists, and an amazing circuit breaker for emergencies

 - M. Menhirian - hardcaps Vire’s Might and Tectonic Shift and provides a nice %armor bonus.
-Can be replaced if you find an Oathkeeper’s Zarthuzellan’s Archive with +2 to Vire’s Might (the hardcap to Tectonic Shift is not as important)
+Can be replaced if you can find another item with +2 to Vire’s Might (such as an Oathkeeper’s Zarthuzellan’s Archive)

 - M. Wyrmbone Handguards (Crafted) - fire/burn damage, health, and a large amount of flat OA.
 It’s also heavy armor, and comes with a free damage proc.
 Can be replaced with a pair of Emberguard Gauntlets, although crafting one with as much OA and damage as this will be difficult